stctheproducer/kamba/README.md

 cp .env.example .env
 ```

-Edit the `.env` file with your configuration details, including paths for the SQLite files and external service credentials.
+Edit the `.env` file with your configuration details, including paths for the SQLite files and external service credentials, e.g. GITHUB_CLIENT_ID, GITHUB_CLIENT_SECRET, and GITHUB_REDIRECT_URI.

 4. Generate the projects `APP_KEY` secret using the following command